Blueprint for Imagining (Y)our Futures

 - Location — city as well as specific place of residence (apartment with roommate, home in the woods, boat house, etc.)

-- Work — activities you engage in to meet your resource needs (including school), and
+- Labor — activities you engage in to meet your resource needs (including school), and

 - Love — (desired) state of romantic partnership(s)